igrishaev/pg2/README.md

 PG2 has a namespace that mimics [Next.JDBC][next-jdbc] API.
 Of course, it doesn't cover 100% of its features yet most of the functions and macros are there.
+It will help you to introduce PG2 into the project without rewriting all the database-related code.

+In Next.JDBC, all the functions and macros accept something that implements `Connectable` protocol.
+It might be a plain Clojure map, an existing connection, or a connection pool.
+The PG2 wrapper follows the same design.
+It works with either a map, a connection, or a pool.

 Import the namespace and declare a config:

 ~~~clojure
 (require '[pg.jdbc :as jdbc])